top of page

 It is necessary for us to make appointments in order to see our patients as efficiently as possible.
 No-shows and late-cancellations cause problems that go beyond a financial impact on our practice.
 When an appointment is made, it takes an available time slot away from another patient.
 No-shows and late-cancellations delay the delivery of healthcare to other patients, some who are quite ill.

 Should you need to cancel or reschedule an appointment please contact our office as soon as possible, and no later than 24 hours prior to your scheduled appointment.
 This gives us time to schedule other patients who may be waiting for an appointment.
+Please note our phone number is an office phone number and not a cell phone so please do not text as you will not receive a response.

 Please see our Appointment Cancellation/Late/ No Show Policy below: